oVirt/ovirt-site/source/release/4.4.2/index.md

+#### ovirt-engine-extension-aaa-ldap

+ - [BZ 1778471](https://bugzilla.redhat.com/1778471) **Using more than one asterisk in LDAP search string is not working when searching for  AD users.**

 #### Contributors

-48 people contributed to this release:
+50 people contributed to this release:

 	Ahmad Khiet (Contributed to: ovirt-engine)
 	Ales Musil (Contributed to: vdsm)